zhouchenlin2096/zhouchenlin2096.github.io/_pages/about.md

 [08/2022] Graduated from UCAS.

-[06/2021] One paper is accepted by IEEE Trans.
-Instrum.
-Meas.
+[06/2021] One paper is accepted by [IEEE Transactions on Instrumentation and Measurement (TIM)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=19).